 When Jesus made his triumphal entry into the Roman-occupied city of Jerusalem, the Jews shouted “Hosanna” and raised palm branches.
 Hosanna is a Hebrew expression meaning “save us, please!”
 Some preachers claim that the Jews knew they needed “personal salvation from hell“ but this is hardly the case.
-The Jews wanted a messiah that would deliver them from their terrorist, Roman oppressors, drive them out of their cherished city, and restore Israel to a world power once again.
+The Jews wanted a messiah that would deliver them from their terrorist oppressors by driving the Romans out of their cherished city and restore Israel to a world power once again.
 So when they shouted “Hosanna” they literally meant “save us from the Romans.”

 They had expectations.
 They expected Jesus to slaughter the Romans either by the sword or by other-worldly powers.
 Jesus did not do this.
 One week later, the Jews shouted again, but this time they shouted, “Crucify him!”
 Jesus refused the path of violence and it got him killed.
 But, in refusing violence, Jesus showed us the defining characteristic of being a child of God.